 - Do not drive faster than 70 mph (113 km/h) during the first 500 miles (800 km) of trailer towing and don't make full-throttle starts. - Turn off the speed control.
 The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive transmission shifting, activate the Tow/Haul feature.
 This will also assist in transmission cooling.
-(For additional information, refer to the Understanding the shift positions of the 5-speed automatic transmission section in the Driving chapter. - Anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur. - Your vehicle may be equipped with a temporary or conventional spare tire.
+For additional information, refer to Automatic transmission operation in the Driving chapter. - Anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur. - Your vehicle may be equipped with a temporary or conventional spare tire.
 If the spare tire is different in size (diameter and/or width), tread type (All-Season or All-Terrain) or is from a different manufacturer other than the road tires on your vehicle, your spare tire is considered "temporary".
 Consult information on the spare Tire Label or Safety Compliance Certification Label for limitations when using.